cms636/cms636.github.io/_posts/2023-02-12-rethinking-the-mit-museum-rachel-sawdy-razan-baabdullah.md

 layout: post
 published: true
 category: updates
-title: Rethinking the MIT Museum - Rachel Sawdy & Razan Baabdullah
+title: 'Rethinking the MIT Museum '
 author: 'Rachel Sawdy, Razan Baabdullah'
 ---
 Rachel Sawdy & Razan Baabdullah

 **Rethinking the MIT Museum
 Our areas of interest:**

-1.Length of information in chat labels — what’s too little?
+Length of information in chat labels — what’s too little?
 Too much?
 How to engage with this?

-2.Opportunities for reflection
+Opportunities for reflection

 **Our findings:**
 - Amount of text in wall and gallery labels varies across the exhibit—gallery wall was not immediately obvious on how to navigate, not a lot of monitors to engage with.
 Could be crowded